Research

 India Scoping Report

-What are our findings after having spoken to more than two dozen stakeholders in the shrimp farming industry?
+Our findings after speaking to more than two dozen stakeholders in the shrimp farming industry

 This report discusses the welfare of shrimps, why we chose India as a scoping country and our findings after having undertaken water quality measurements on shrimp farms and discussions with several stakeholders in the shrimp supply chain.